Indian Tea Association

-The Indian Tea Association is a trade association of Indian tea producers.
+The Indian Tea Association (ITA) is a trade association of Indian tea producers.
 The head office is in Kolkata (Calcutta).

 History

-The Association was founded in 1881 to protect the interests of tea planters in British India and to promote the consumption of Indian tea.
-It had offices in London and in India.
-It also laid down rules for the recruitment of labour for the plantations and in the early twentieth century attempted to raise the standards of treatment of labourers.
+ITA was founded in 1881 to protect the interests of tea planters in British India and to promote the consumption of Indian tea.
+It had its head office in London, and branches in India.
+The Planters' Association of Ceylon was already functioning from 1854 to represent the interests of coffee and tea plantation owners.

+ITA laid down rules for the recruitment of labour for the plantations and in the early twentieth century attempted to raise the standards of treatment of labourers.